ErenHistarion/gc-tracker-fr/README.md

 # GC Tracker

 GC Tracker is a tool designed to monitor the availability and prices of graphics cards across various online retail websites.
-It scrapes product information and records it in a Google Sheets spreadsheet for easy tracking.
+It extracts product information and records it in a PostgreSQL database for easy tracking and analysis.

 ## Features

-- Monitoring of graphics card availability and prices.
+- **Monitoring**: Track the availability and prices of graphics cards.
-- Data extraction from multiple websites.
+- **Multi-Source Data Extraction**: Extract data from multiple retail websites.
-- Automatic recording of information in Google Sheets.
+- **Database Integration**: Automatically record information in a PostgreSQL database or Google Sheets.
-- Send Discord notification
+- **Notifications**: Send Discord notifications for restock and price drop alerts.
-- Use of `playwright` for rendering dynamic web pages.
+- **Dynamic Web Rendering**: Use `playwright` for rendering dynamic web pages when `requests` is insufficient.
-- Management of concurrent requests for increased efficiency.
+- **Concurrent Requests**: Manage concurrent requests for increased efficiency.

 ## Prerequisites